 Here, we note that we could have also used the coupling of $\varphi$ to electrons to induce $\langle\varphi\rangle\neq 0$ in the thermal bath.
 However, this contribution would be sub-dominant to that of the muon under generic assumptions, that is, if we assume a coupling to the muon that is not smaller than the electron's, which one may expect on general grounds.
 The coupling of a long range scalar to electrons is constrained to satisfy $g_e\lesssim 10^{-25}$ \cite{Berge:2017ovy,Fayet:2017pdp,MICROSCOPE:2022doy,Davoudiasl:2018ltz}.
 We have checked that including the electon contribution, according to \cref{vphi-evol-rel}, would only result in a sub-dominant contribution to the shift of the $\psiB$ mass.
 This is also partly due to the suppressed effect of a relativistic source for $\varphi$.
 Qualitatively, this can be understood as follows.
 A relativistically invariant fermion source for $\varphi$ can be formulated by the product of its number density $n_f$ and its inverse boost factor $\sqrt{1-v_f^2}$, where $v_f$ is a typical velocity.
 Hence, electrons have a suppressed effect at high temperatures (see, for example, Ref.~\cite{Gubser:2004du}).

 One may worry that the much larger coupling of $\vphi$ to $\psiB$ may lead to a back reaction and drive $\vphi$ to values larger than depicted in \cref{fig:phi-evol}.
 This could push the mass of $\psiB$ to small values and hamper its decay into $\phi, \xi$ through the interactions given in \cref{psi-DM}.
 However, taking $y_\psi \gg 10^{-10}$, we have assumed that the decay of $\psiB$ is prompt on the cosmological evolution time scales and a $\psiB$ would quickly decay into DM states.
-Furthermore, a loop generated interaction can still couple $\vphi$ to DM, for example $g_\xi \,\vphi \bar \xi \xi$.
-The loop-induced coupling can be roughly estimated by \beq g_\xi \sim \frac{g_\psi y_\psi^2}{16 \pi^2}\,. \eeq As discussed earlier, cosmologically prompt $\psiB$ decays only require $y_\psi\gg 10^{-10}$.
-Hence, with our benchmark value of $g_\psi = 2\times 10^{-13}$ for \cref{fig:phi-evol}, the induced value of $g_\xi$ can be made negligibly small compared to $g_\mu$.
-Similar arguments apply to a loop generated interaction of the type $\vphi \phi^2$.